github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 ## Providing data to track code scanning alerts across runs

 Each time the results of a new code scan are uploaded, the results are processed and alerts are added to the repository.
 To prevent duplicate alerts for the same problem, {% data variables.product.prodname_code_scanning %} uses fingerprints to match results across various runs so they only appear once in the latest run for the selected branch.
-This makes it possible to match alerts to the right line of code when files are edited.
+This makes it possible to match alerts to the correct line of code when files are edited.
 The `ruleID` for a result has to be the same across analysis.

 ### Reporting consistent filepaths